oa-farm/oa-farm.github.io/_posts/2017-05-27-how to make compost tea.md

+---
+layout: post
+title:  "How to Make Compost Tea!"
+date:   2017-05-07 18:30:00
+categories: Composting
+---

-# How to Make Compost Tea
+How to Make Compost Tea

 ### Gather the brewing supplies.
 Before you start brewing your compost tea, you'll need a few supplies.
 You can find commercial products to help you do the job, or you can make your own system.
 All you need is a 10-gallon bucket and an aquarium pump.
 The most important things, of course, are good quality compost, a water source, aeration and some compost catalyst for good measure.